Quick Start Guide

 <sideBarEnabled>false</sideBarEnabled>

-<!-- IMPORTANT: Use navbar-dark for the terminal theme -->
+<!-- IMPORTANT: Use navbar-dark for best results -->

 <navBarStyle>navbar-dark</navBarStyle>